Sign up for our new TL freight shipping program and never pay to move air again

 - Freight classification (if applicable)

 2. Trucking companies bid on the lanes they want within a specified time frame.

 3. Shippers accept the bids and tender loads to the trucking companies of choice, after considering factors such as:

 4. The selected trucking companies execute the work, staying true to the bid price and volume for the trucking contract term.

 Shippers use this RFP process to find the best prices and methods for their specific freight operations.

 The problem: Truckload RFPs encourage inefficient resource utilization and lead to higher shipping costs

-The solution: Truckload freight services that optimize shipments of any size
+The solution: Truckload freight service that optimizes shipments of any size

 With shared truckload service, shippers get the same TL service they know and love for a fraction of the price.
 Shared truckload service enables several shippers to share deck space on one, multi-stop full truckload.
 Freight travels directly from its pickup location to its destination without passing through hubs or terminals.

-Let’s dive deeper into the cost benefits and environmentally sustainable aspects of Flock Freight’s shared truckload solution.
+Let’s dive deeper into the cost benefits and environmentally sustainable aspects of shared truckload service.